 Women in the Arts (50 min., groups up to 60/three docents)

 Women have played numerous roles in the arts over the centuries including muse, artist and patron.
 This tour examines diverse works, from Joshua Reynolds’ portrait of London’s daring aristocrat, Jane, Duchess of Gordon, and Georgia O’Keeffe’s modern visions of everyday life, to dramatic, innovative works by contemporary artists such as Beth Lipman.

 Art and Nature (50 min., groups up to 60/three docents)

 From the first clay form to today’s public sculptures, artists have interacted with their environment.
 This tour spans the Museum Collection, considering the ways artists have used remarkable materials such as jade, amber, and glass and also addresses the development of landscape painting from the Renaissance to the present.
 Visitors will learn about artists from China and Baroque Europe as well as Monet, O’Keeffe, and Chihuly.

 The Museum offers free admission for K-12 student school group tours.
 Coordinating lesson plans that meet New Generation Sunshine State Standards and/or National Standards are often available.
-For more information or to book a tour please contact Carole Gutterman, Associate Curator of Education, at (561) 832-5196 x1198, or use the online contact form to send Carole an email.
+For more information or to book a school tour please contact Carole Gutterman, Associate Curator of Education, at (561) 832-5196 x1198, or use the online contact form to send Carole an email.